 My first ever surfskate was the 29″ Penny High-Line and I thought it felt exactly like surfing.

-Fast forward and I’ve been riding my Smoothstar for well over a month now.
+Fast forward and I’ve been riding my Smoothstar for a solid 3 months now.

 So, is it worth it or overhyped?

 That’s what I’ll be answering in this in-depth Smoothstar review.

 I bought my Smoothstar directly from their website or you can pick one up at a surf shop near you (if they carry it).

 I believe that they’re working on a distribution for the USA but it’s unclear if it’ll be in 2021.

 If you want a surfskate that you can use as a technical surf trainer, this is a solid option.